-Homeopathy is a nontoxic form of medicine that was developed approximately 200 years ago by Dr. Samuel Hahnemann.
+Homeopathy is a complementary medicine system practiced worldwide that aims to promote the body’s self-healing powers.
+It is a nontoxic form of medicine that was developed approximately 200 years ago by Dr. Samuel Hahnemann.
 The word homeopathy is derived from two words: homoios meaning similars and pathos meaning suffering.
 Homeopathy is a form of medicine that uses highly diluted pathogens or other potentially toxic substances as remedies.
 These remedies provoke healing responses in a person’s immune system, or provoke other body responses to treat the root causes of illnesses.

 Principles of Homeopathy